max CLI

 --max-batch-size 8 \

-CLI supports loading custom model architectures through the
+--device-memory-utilization 0.9The max CLI also supports loading custom model architectures through the

 your own model implementations: